In a nutshell

 - We have a legitimate interest in keeping limited data (IP addresses) in website logs to allow us to maintain the site and diagnose problems.
 We don’t use this data for any other purpose.

 - We process data as a not-for-profit body with a religious aim; this processing relates only to members, former members, or those who have regular contact and we do not disclose information to third parties without consent.
 This allows us to process so-called “special category” data, which includes information such as religious beliefs.

 Sensitive and special category data will be held on the church computer, which is password protected and has an encrypted (BitLocker) disk, or in paper records in the church safe.

 We make use of third-party providers to store and manage some of our data.
 This data may be stored outside the UK.
 Most data is transferred to countries that are currently allowable under UK GDPR rules (countries for which there is an adequancy determination that they provide adequate safeguards for personal data):

 - Our website is hosted by SiteGround, data is stored in a UK-based datacenter.

-- Our contact forms are provided by Zoho.
+- Our contact form is provided by Zoho.
 Zoho is headquartered in California in the USA.
 Our data is stored and processed in a European hosted datacentre.

 - Our mailing lists are provided by Mailchimp.
 Mailchimp is headquartered in Atlanta in the USA.
 Mailchimp provides GDPR-compliant Standard Contractual Clauses for the storage and processing of our data.